12 Common leadership challenges and how to tackle them effectively

 What makes it so challenging for leaders?

-Leadership sounds simple on paper, but in reality, it comes with a mix of pressures that make it one of the toughest roles in any organization.
+Leadership looks simple on paper.
+In reality, it comes with a mix of pressures that make it one of the toughest roles in any organization.

 Here are a few reasons why leadership is so challenging: